-The effects of aggregate variability also differed among catch-based PMs and productivity scenarios.
-Under the reference productivity scenario median catch size displayed a similar pattern to median recruit abundance, declining moderately at high levels of synchrony (Figure 5a).
+The effects of synchrony and component variability also differed among catch-based PMs and productivity scenarios.
+Under the reference productivity scenario median catch size displayed a similar pattern to median recruit abundance, declining moderately as synchrony increased (Figure 5a).
 Increasing synchrony and component variability simultaneously also led to moderate declines in the proportion of years the target TAC was achieved, as well more severe declines in catch stability (Figure 5b,c).
 As with the conservation-based PMs, the impacts of aggregate variability on catch-based PMs were more severe under pessimistic productivity scenarios.
 When process variance was simulated with a skewed normal distribution median catches declined by 45-65% as aggregate variability increased (Figure 5d).
 Similarly the proportion of years that target TAC was achieved declined from 93% when component variability and synchrony were minimized to 43% at their maximum (Figure 5e).
 While declines in catch stability with aggregate variability were similar between the reference and skewed normal productivity scenarios, they were much more severe when process variance was simulated with a skewed Student t distribution (Figure 5c,f,i).
 Differences between the two pessimistic productivity scenarios were relatively minor for the remaining catch-based PMs (Figure 5g,h).

 Figure 5.
 Effects of component variability and synchrony on catch-based performance measures.
 Points represent medians and whiskers 90% posterior interval among 250 simulation runs.